darrenc9828/My_Netflix_data_analysis/README.md

     Activiating a virtual environment in windows using VS code you will need to Run powershell in administrator mode and copy and paste this command: set-executionpolicy remotesigned ; then agree to the message.
 Finally, Run your_virtualenv_name\Scripts\activiate.ps1

 5. Interpretation of the data.
-I have used markdown cells in Jupyter Notebook to do this interpretation of my code and data.
+I have used markdown cells in Jupyter Notebook to do this interpretation of my code.

 All work in this repo has been done by the owner Darren Caldwell